Adrien40/ha-hydrao-custom/README.md

 * 🏠 **100% Local (BLE)**: Zero Cloud dependency.
 * 💧 **Detailed Volumes**: Total cumulative volume, current shower volume, comfort volume, wasted volume (cold water) — available as session totals and lifetime totals.
 * ⏱️ **Detailed Durations**: Current shower duration and time spent in the comfort zone.
-* 🎨 **Thresholds & Colors**: Configure the 4 liter thresholds and their colors via an integrated selector, read and modified live on the device.
+* 🎨 **Thresholds & Colors**: Configuration of the 4 liter thresholds and their colors via an integrated direct selector, read and modified live on the device.
 * 🌡️ **Minimum Comfort Temperature**: Adjustable in Home Assistant via a Number entity with validated range (0 - 50 °C) — this setting stays in Home Assistant and is never sent to the Hydrao device.
 * 🧴 **Maximum Soaping Time**: Adjustable duration before the counters reset (10 to 600 seconds).
 * 🔘 **"Shower Ended" Button**: Manually ends the current counting without waiting for the water to stop. <sub>Tip: an `input_boolean` may be required to link this button to Google Assistant.</sub>
 * 🔵 **Detailed Bluetooth Status**: Water Off, Connecting, Connected, Error, Sending Configuration, Configuration Applied, Failed, or Restarting Device.
-* 📋 **Pending Configuration**: Indicates at a glance if settings (thresholds, colors, soaping time) are queued to be sent to the device.
+* 📋 **Pending Configuration**: Indicates at a glance if settings (thresholds, colors, soaping time) have not yet been sent to the device.
 * 📶 **Live Bluetooth Signal** via passive scanning, without draining the device's battery.
 * 🔧 **Diagnostic**: Firmware, Hardware, and Unique ID exposed as diagnostic sensors.
 * ⚙️ **100% UI Configuration**: Automatic Bluetooth discovery or manual addition via MAC address; everything is managed from the Home Assistant interface.